apache/openwhisk/docs/metrics.md

 metrics_log: true
 ```

-### Testing the statsd metric support
+### Testing the StatsD metric support

-The Kamon project privides an integrated docker image containing statsd and a connected Grafana dashboard via [this Github project](https://github.com/kamon-io/docker-grafana-graphite).
-This image is helpful for testing the metrices sent via statsd.
+The Kamon project provides an integrated docker image containing StatsD and a connected Grafana dashboard via [this Github project](https://github.com/kamon-io/docker-grafana-graphite).
+This image is helpful for testing the metrics sent via StatsD.

 Please follow these [instructions](https://github.com/kamon-io/docker-grafana-graphite/blob/master/README.md) to start the docker image in your local docker environment.

-The docker image exposes statsd via the (standard) port 8125 and a Graphana dashboard via port 8080 on your docker host.
+The docker image exposes StatsD via the (standard) port 8125 and a Grafana dashboard via port 8080 on your docker host.

 The address of your docker host has to be configured in the `metrics_kamon_statsd_host` configuration property.